'It's not who we are': Georgia is defying the CFB offensive revolution

-ATHENS, Georgia -- Compared to other College Football Playoff contenders such as Clemson, LSU, Ohio State and Oklahoma, Georgia's offense might feel more like a Sunday drive in your grandfather's Cadillac.
+ATHENS, Georgia -- Compared to the offenses of other College Football Playoff contenders such as Clemson, LSU, Ohio State and Oklahoma, Georgia's might feel more like a Sunday drive in your grandfather's Cadillac.

 With former LSU coach Les Miles behind the wheel.

-No. 2 LSU, which plays No. 4 Georgia in Saturday's SEC championship game at the Georgia Dome, averages 48.7 points per game.
-Only No. 1 Ohio State, led by former Bulldogs quarterback Justin Fields, has scored more often among FBS teams with 49.9 points per game.
+No. 2 LSU, which plays No. 4 Georgia in Saturday's SEC championship game in Atlanta, averages 48.7 points per game.
+Only No. 1 Ohio State, led by former Bulldogs quarterback Justin Fields, has scored more often among FBS teams, with 49.9 points per game.

-The Tigers also are second in total offense with 560.4 yards per game, behind only No. 6 Oklahoma, which averages 564.3.
+The Tigers also are second in total offense, at 560.4 yards per game, behind only No. 6 Oklahoma, which averages 564.3.

 Meanwhile, the Bulldogs are 40th in scoring (32.9 points) and 55th in total offense (420.6 yards).